dsteelma-umd/redcap-data-purge/README.md

 * Unattached tables that contain a "project_id" field
 * Unattached tables that contain a "username" field
 * Tables with no records
+* Tables used for RedCap application configuration that should be kept
-* Tables used for RedCap application configuration
+* Tables used for RedCap application configuration that should be cleared

 A "child" table is a table that contains a foreign key with a "CASCADE DELETE" relationship to the parent table.
 This means that a deletion of a row in